General aspects

 - the initiative concerns an issue where the Commission has powers to propose an EU law

-- the initiative is not abusive, frivolous or offensive
+- the initiative is not abusive, frivolous or vexatious

-- the initiative is in line with (i) EU values, as set out in Article 2 of the Treaty on European Union and (ii) the rights in the EU’s Charter of Fundamental Rights.
+- the initiative is in line with (i) EU values, as set out in Article 2 of the Treaty on European Union and (ii) the rights in the EU Charter of Fundamental Rights.

 NO.

-The Forum is an informal space for (potential) organisers to discuss ideas for initiatives, as well as find people to team up with or get advice.
+The ECI Forum is an informal space where (potential) organisers can discuss ideas for initiatives, as well as find people to team up with or get advice.

 To get your initiative registered and to start collecting signatures, you first need to submit a formal request for registration to the Commission.